nishunigam/MLOps__MachineLearningOperations/DevOps, DataOps, MLOps/README.md

 ### In a production-first mindset, roughly what fraction of the overall problem does the model itself represent?

 About 5% of the problem

+## **5 Reflection Questions:**

+1. How is MLOps different from traditional software engineering?

+2. When would you choose a lightweight vs heavy MLOps system?

+3. What cultural changes are needed to adopt MLOps practices?

+4. How could data poisoning threats impact an organization?

+5. Why is business alignment important for MLOps success?

+## **5 Challenge Exercises:**

+1. Diagram a lightweight MLOps workflow for a hobby project

+2. Set up a basic MLOPs pipeline using open source tools

+3. Interview DevOps teams on lessons for MLOps adoption

+4. Research real-world examples of data poisoning issues

+5. Analyze costs/benefits of ML for a business case